The UN Security Council

 What are its tools for conflict management?

-The Security Council aims to peacefully resolve international disputes in accordance with Chapter VI of the UN Charter, which authorizes the Security Council to call on parties to seek solutions via negotiation, arbitration, or other peaceful means.
+The Security Council aims to peacefully resolve international disputes in accordance with Chapter VI of the UN Charter, which authorizes it to call on parties to seek solutions via negotiation, arbitration, or other peaceful means.
 Failing that, Chapter VII empowers the Security Council to take more assertive actions, such as imposing sanctions or authorizing the use of force “to maintain or restore international peace and security.”
-Peacekeeping missions are the most visible face of the United Nations’ conflict-management work; as of early 2024, the Security Council oversees eleven operations across three continents, involving a total of nearly ninety-seven thousand uniformed personnel.
+Peacekeeping missions are the most visible face of the United Nations’ conflict-management work; as of 2025, the Security Council oversees eleven operations across three continents.

-Constrained by U.S.-Soviet rivalry, the Security Council acted infrequently in the four-and-a-half decades between its founding and the close of the Cold War.
-During that time, it authorized seventeen peacekeeping operations [PDF].
-Since Russia’s invasion and annexation of Crimea in 2014, tensions have flared between Russia and the Western members of the P5, leading to concerns that the body is less able to defuse crises.
-Only two peacekeeping missions, in the Central African Republic and Haiti, have been authorized since 2014.
-The Syrian conflict has proven to be particularly difficult to manage, given that Russia—sometimes joined by China—has used its veto power nearly twenty times to block resolutions aimed at holding the Bashar al-Assad regime accountable for atrocities documented by UN sources.
-Relations worsened further after Russia invaded Ukraine in 2022, and Moscow has since used its veto power to prevent several Security Council resolutions condemning the conflict.
+However, since Russia’s annexation of Crimea in 2014, tensions have flared between Russia and the U.S. and European members of the P5, leading to concerns that the Security Council is less able to defuse crises.
+Only two peacekeeping missions, in the Central African Republic and Haiti, have been authorized over the past decade.
+The 2011 Syrian conflict proved to be particularly difficult to manage, given that Russia—sometimes joined by China—used its veto power [PDF] nearly twenty times to block resolutions aimed at holding the Bashar al-Assad regime accountable for atrocities documented by UN sources.
+Relations worsened further after Russia invaded Ukraine in 2022, and Moscow has since used its veto power to prevent the passage of several Security Council resolutions condemning the conflict.

-Regional organizations have played an increasingly important role in peacekeeping and conflict resolution, in some cases prodding the Security Council to act and in others acting as subcontractors on its behalf.
+Regional organizations have played an increasingly important role in peacekeeping and conflict resolution, in some cases prodding the Security Council to action, and acting as subcontractors on its behalf in others.
 For instance, the Security Council authorized the use of force in Libya in 2011 after the Arab League called for a no-fly zone, which the North Atlantic Treaty Organization (NATO) then executed.
-Experts point to the increased will and capacity of the African Union, which has partnered with the United Nations in carrying out missions in Somalia and Sudan’s Darfur region.
+Experts also highlight the increased will and capacity of the African Union, which has partnered with the United Nations in carrying out missions in Somalia and the Darfur region of Sudan.

-Amid the COVID-19 pandemic in 2020, the Security Council passed Resolution 2532 [PDF], which called for a ninety-day “humanitarian pause” in armed conflicts worldwide, with an exception for conflicts against designated terrorist groups.
-However, the resolution’s effect was minimal, with just one conflict party—Colombia’s National Liberation Army (ELN)—explicitly citing it in an offer to end hostilities.
+Despite these partnerships, the council has still sometimes struggled to effectively respond to emerging global crises.
+During the start of the COVID-19 pandemic in 2020, the Security Council passed Resolution 2532 [PDF], which called for a ninety-day “humanitarian pause” in armed conflicts worldwide, with an exception for conflicts against designated terrorist groups.
+However, the effect was minimal, with just one conflict party—Colombia’s National Liberation Army—explicitly citing it in an offer to end hostilities.

 What sanctions measures are available to the Security Council?

 The sanctions provisions in Article 41 of the UN Charter, dormant during much of the Cold War, have become one of the Security Council’s most frequently employed tools.
-The body had imposed sanctions just twice prior to the fall of the Berlin Wall: in 1966, a trade embargo was enacted against Southern Rhodesia (now Zimbabwe), and in 1977, an arms embargo was enacted against apartheid-era South Africa.
+The body had imposed sanctions just twice prior to the fall of the Berlin Wall: In 1966, a trade embargo was enacted against Southern Rhodesia (now Zimbabwe), and in 1977, an arms embargo was enacted against apartheid-era South Africa.
 The Security Council began to make regular use of sanctions in the early 1990s, starting with Iraq, the former Yugoslavia, and Haiti.
-There are currently fifteen Security Council sanctions regimes, listing more than one thousand individuals and entities, in place.
+There are currently fourteen sanctions regimes in place.

-So-called “smart” sanctions emerged in the mid-1990s as an alternative to what then UN Secretary-General Kofi Annan called the “blunt instrument” employed in Iraq following the Gulf War.
+So-called smart sanctions emerged in the mid-1990s as an alternative to what UN Secretary-General Kofi Annan called the “blunt instrument” employed in Iraq following the first Gulf War.
 These sanctions target discrete economic and political matters and specific individuals deemed threats to international security.
 Arms embargoes, travel bans, asset freezes, and import/export bans on individual goods, rather than comprehensive embargoes, are now the norm.

-But targeted sanctions have raised human rights concerns of their own.
+But targeted sanctions have raised human rights concerns of their own, and they infrequently result in changed behavior.
 To be delisted, blacklisted individuals, entities, and items—often those with dual uses, such as agricultural or medicinal applications—require an affirmative vote of sanctions committees, in which all Security Council members are represented.
+The UN Department of Political Affairs has reported [PDF] that targeted sanctions have been effective in “coercing” states to change their behavior in just 10 percent of cases.

-What role does it play in authorizing military force?
+What role does the Security Council play in authorizing military force?

 Under the UN charter, members can only use force in self-defense or when they have obtained authorization from the Security Council.
 However, members and coalitions of countries have often used military force outside of these contexts.